 See our article on the Donations Tax Credit.

-Capital gains can be eliminated by donating certain types of capital property (qualified investments, prescribed debt obligations, or ecologically sensitive land) to qualified donees (see the CRA definition for a qualified donee).
+Capital gains are deemed to be zero when certain types of capital property (qualified investments, prescribed debt obligations, or ecologically sensitive land) are donated to qualified donees (see the CRA definition for a qualified donee).
 The taxable capital gain is eliminated for this type of donation made after May 1, 2006.
 For donations of this type of property made before May 2, 2006, the taxable capital gain was 25% instead of 50%.
 The types of capital property include:

 It can be very difficult, if not impossible, for securities to be transferred in the last week of December.
 Trying to do so risks the possibility that the donation receipt will be dated in the following year.
 A donation of mutual funds can take several months, because the recipient of the donated securities must set up an account with the particular mutual fund involved.
 The recipient may require approval from their board of directors to set up an account, so timing will depend on how often the board meets.